SATA24/TvG-Official/README.md

 - Veteran Perk now gives 45% combat effectiveness bonus up from 37.5%
 - Elite Perk now gives 60% combat effectiveness bonus up from 52.5%
 - Fixed RAS bug, ACUs and SCUs now should gain RAS bonus properly.
+- SCU now should properly gain Commander Shield Veterancy.
 - ACU Resource Production reduced by 75% to compensate for working RAS Bonus.
 - Energy Consumption Veterancy reduced from 1% to 0.25% and multipler from 0.5% to 0.125%
-- ACU Energy Consumption Veterancy reduced from multipler 0.125% to 0.1%
+- ACU Energy Consumption Veterancy removed and ACU/SCUs no longer have energy consumption veterancy.